Downfall Release Notes

 Can the Runner use Pelangi to give an encountered Wraparound “fracter” or a made up subtype?

-No. Whenever a player must choose a subroutine, they must choose one that exists, and if applicable they must choose one that is applicable to the card type in question.
+No. Whenever a player must choose a subtype, they must choose one that exists, and if applicable they must choose one that is applicable to the card type in question.
 For a complete list of all subtypes by card type, see rule 2.15.7.

 Direct Access